 Making money on pay-per-click advertising is tough.
-It requires knowledge of incredibly complex platforms like Adwords, and it requires constant optimization.
-In many cases, small advertisers are unable to run profitable Adwords campaigns.
-But I’m here to let you in on a little secret that agencies like ours use often to help clients succeed: SKAGs.
+It requires knowledge of incredibly complex platforms like Google Ads, and it requires constant optimization.
+In many cases, small advertisers are unable to run profitable Ads campaigns.
+But I’m here to let you in on a little secret that PPC management agencies like ours use often to help clients succeed: SKAGs.
 That is, Single Keyword Ad Groups, and they are just what they sound like: ad groups with one and only one keyword in them.
 While it may not make sense why you should be using SKAGs now, I’m going to explain the benefits of them.

 A quick question: Would you rather get 50 clicks with 0 conversions or 3 clicks with 1 conversion?
 Obviously, you want the conversion!
 One of the arguments that we have heard from people when proposing using SKAGs is they don’t want to lose out on traffic.
 But if the traffic isn’t making you money, why do you want that traffic?
 You don’t!